 If your symptoms aren’t relieved by traditional medical treatments, consider mindfulness practices, especially guided meditation.
 Research shows that guided meditation and mindfulness approaches such as meditation, yoga, and breathwork can help improve a variety of menopausal symptoms.
 My recommendation is Demo DiMartile’s guided meditation CD/MP3 audio, Hormonal Balance: Restoring Inner Peace & Power.

 You may think of melatonin as a sleep or jetlag remedy.
 But it’s a support for hormone function.
 For me, after years of erratic periods during perimenopause, supplementing with 3 mg of melatonin nightly regulated my cycle and relieved morning fatigue for years.
-You can learn more about the hormonal power of melatonin — including improved T4-to-T3 conversion and elimination of morning depression in menopausal women — in a special report, Reversal of Aging: Resetting the Pineal Clock.
+While more studies need to be done on the effect that melatonin has on thyroid hormone levels, you can learn more about the hormonal power of melatonin—including improved T4-to-T3 conversion and elimination of morning depression in menopausal women—in this special report on the Reversal of Aging.

 For centuries, the root vegetable maca has been a natural remedy for menopausal symptoms — a use now supported by research.
-Maca doesn’t contain hormones; it helps your body balance estrogen, progesterone, and other hormones more effectively.
+Maca doesn’t contain hormones; it helps your body balance estrogen, progesterone, and other hormones – including the thyroid – more effectively.
 This can relieve symptoms such as hot flashes and low sex drive.
 (Avoid improperly-prepared maca.
 If not heated, it can aggravate thyroid problems.)
 I recommend therapeutic-grade Royal Maca from Whole World Botanicals — one of my menopause go-tos.